What NOT to do when cooking turkey

 4. to provide, furnish, or supply; yield.

 It seems that the process of being productive would require hard work or creativity, at the very least.
-The problem is, our lives today are so filled with a lot of mundane tasks that the creative, hard work sometimes gets pushed to the side.
+The problem is, our lives today are so filled with a

 *This post was originally published on Living the Balanced Life in June, 2011.